Mean dimension and AH-algebras with diagonal maps: Mean dimension for AH-algebras

-\begin{thm} Let $A$ be a simple AH-algebra.
-If there is $M>0$ such that $\rho^{-1}(\kappa)$ has at most $M$ extreme points for any $\kappa\in\mathrm{S}(\Kzero(A))$, then $A$ has SBRP, and hence has mean dimension zero.
-In particular, AH-algebras with real rank zero have mean dimension zero. \end{thm}
+\begin{thm} .
+If there is $M>0$ such that $\rho^{-1}(\kappa)$ has at most $M$ extreme points for any $\kappa\in\mathrm{S}(\Kzero(A))$, then $A$ has SBRP, and hence it has mean dimension zero.
+In particular, {such} AH-algebras with real rank zero have mean dimension zero. \end{thm}

 \begin{proof} Consider $X_{i, l}$, and let $d$ be a compatible metric on $X_{i, l}$.
 We assert that in order to prove the theorem, it is enough to show that for any open ball $\mathrm{B}(x, t)$, any $\eps>0$, and any $s<t$, there exists $L>0$ such that for any $X_{j, k}$ with $j>L$, there are $s<r_1<r_2<t$ such that where $\mathrm{Ann}(x, r_1, r_2)$ is the closed annulus with centre $x$ and radius $r_1$ and $r_2$.